Susan Wojcicki, former YouTube CEO, dies at 56 after cancer battle

 "She is as core to the history of Google as anyone, and it's hard to imagine the world without her."
 Pichai wrote.
 "She was an incredible person, leader and friend who had a tremendous impact on the world and I'm one of countless Googlers who is better for knowing her.
 We will miss her dearly.
 Our thoughts with her family.
 RIP Susan."

-Wojcicki was born on July 5, 1989 in Santa Clara, California.
+Wojcicki was born on July 5, 1968 in Santa Clara, California.
 Her father, Stanley Wojcicki, was a physics professor at Stanford and her mother, Esther Wojcicki, was a teacher.
-She attended Harvard University and earned a masters degree in economics at the University of California, Santa Cruz.
+She attended Harvard University and earned a master's degree in economics at the University of California, Santa Cruz.
 She received an MBA from the UCLA Anderson School of Management.

 Wojcicki is survived by her husband and four children.
 Her son Marco, 19, died of a drug overdose at UC Berkeley in February.